 Versatility is the name of the game with Trek's 7.0 FX.
-Whether you're riding for fun, fitness, or transport, it's agile aluminum frame with lightweight, road bike-sized 700c wheels speeds you along with grace and ease.
+Whether you're riding for fun, fitness, or transport, it's agile aluminum frame with lightweight, road bike-size 700c wheels speeds you along with grace and ease.
 The more-upright riding position and supportive seat allow you to roll in total comfort, no matter how long you ride.
 To conquer all hills, you've got 21 gears to get you up and over, and powerful linear-pull brakes guide you back down safely.
 The road is yours, have fun!

 |Frame||Trek Alpha Silver Series aluminum|